ZalakBhojani/Youtube-Party/README.md

 with your friends in the room and share your thoughts about the video.

 ---
+## Tech Stack
+- Frontend - HTML, CSS, JavaScript, Bootstrap
+- Backend - Node JS
+- Socket.io

 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn, installed in your environement.

+## Things we are yet to complete
+- Add playlist feature
+- Improve UI
+- Randomly generate a room name instead of taking input from user

+## Issues that are still not solved
+- If the video is running and some new participant joins the room then he/she will not be able to watch the video.
+- If the user drags along the progress bar instead of directly going to some timestamp then that change is not reflected.

+## Screenshots

 ### Node
 - #### Node installation on Windows